 If I’m a surrogate will I bond with the child like my own?

 Intended Parents and surrogates don’t need to worry too much about bonding with the surrogate child like they do with their own children.
 That’s because the child will not be related genetically to the surrogate.

 If the baby is not linked to you genetically, it’s wonderful to take the information and channel it into healthy thoughts of what your precious gift of surrogacy will do for the Intended Parents.

 We are here to address some of these concerns about child and surrogate bonding and how to deal with them.
-If you’re a mother, and want to become a surrogate, we encourage you to reach out to us at www.physicianssurrogacy.com or call us at (858) 342-3327 for a free consultation.
+If you’re a mother, and want to become a surrogate, click below to see if you qualify to become a Gestational Surrogate with us.